k3po/k3po/SPEC.md

 _This section is non-normative._

-The client can request that the server use a specific subprotocol by including the `X-WebSocket-Protocol` field in its handshake.
-If it is specified, the server needs to include the same field and one of the selected subprotocol values in its response for the connection to be established.
+The client can request that the server use a specific subprotocol by including the `X-WebSocket-Protocol` HTTP header in its handshake.
+If the `X-WebSocket-Protocol` HTTP header is specified by the client, the server needs to include the same HTTP header with one of the selected subprotocol values in the handshake response for the emulated WebSocket connection to be established.

 These subprotocol names should follow the guidelines described by the WebSocket protocol in [RFC 6455, Section 1.9, paragraphs 2 and 3](https://tools.ietf.org/html/rfc6455#section-1.9).